Making Decisions

 Two types of constraints shape what solutions are accessible:

-Resources — What you have available to work with.
-Time, money, skills, energy, information, tools.
-Resources determine how far you can reach and what kinds of solutions you can implement.
+- Resources determine how far the search can reach and what kinds of solutions can be implemented.

-Limitations — What is physically or practically impossible.
-Laws of physics, legal constraints, organizational policies, capabilities you lack, conditions that cannot be changed.
-Limitations define hard boundaries on what solutions can exist.
+- Laws of physics, legal constraints, organizational policies, missing capabilities, conditions that cannot be changed.

-Together, these constraints create a corridor of accessible solutions.
-Only solutions within this corridor can be reached from your current position.
 Solutions outside this corridor may be theoretically superior, but they are practically unavailable.

 Achievable Space